orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Whether either end, once found in isolation, can have itself be linked conceptually to its counterpart, is the interesting question. ; What can we say about the information when we are missing or thinking corruption of it? - ; compression

-## Compression

-- [ ] Against forgetting/violation/inconsistencies
-	- [ ] It's crossing some directionality and finding one cannot return back?
-(That would imply next time step or something - any inconsistency possibly

 ---